ACassimiro/TSNsched/README.md

 > TSNSched uses the [Z3 theorem solver](https://github.com/Z3Prover/z3) to generate traffic schedules for [Time Sensitive Networking (TSN)](https://en.wikipedia.org/wiki/Time-Sensitive_Networking).

 This repository is a result of research conducted at [fortiss](https://www.fortiss.org/en/) to develop a Time-Aware Shaper for TSN systems.
+The theoretic basis of this implementation has been published in a paper called **TSNsched: Automated Schedule Generation for
+Time Sensitive Networking**.

 ## Table of Contents